mahouboy23/IB-notes/Individual Oral.md

 2. What is the summary of the "whole" literary work you've chosen?
 - the summary of the extract id about who put this together, i am a roof to the moon, an someone said, someone said.
 Ay bust it to the dame, Watch comme out like lamp hit stop, that a rap.
 - The description

+3. this extract of the literary work enlightens